vsummet/cms230notes/labs/lab1-intro-to-cli-mimir.md

   - experience with the fundamental Linux commands
   - understanding of directory hierarchies and file system organization
   - understanding of relative and absolute paths
-  - understanding of git repos and organization
-  - experience with basic git commands

 ### Pre-lab prep
-Let's get the boring lecture out of the way before lab, so you can spend this entire lab period playing around with the basics of the Linux CLI and git.
+Let's get the boring lecture out of the way before lab, so you can spend this entire lab period playing around with the basics of the Linux CLI.
 To begin, watch these videos (in order or they won't make sense).
 All of them are on YouTube and range from 7-10 minutes each and total about 1 hour and 15 minutes.

 1. [Command Line Interfaces](https://www.youtube.com/watch?v=3WddgzyhHk8)
 2. [Directory Hierarchies](https://www.youtube.com/watch?v=MdMCWKpWbjc)